Knodle: Modular Weakly Supervised Learning with PyTorch: Related work

 \subsection{Noise-aware learning}

-A common idea to denoise single noisy labels is to build an architecture which accounts for noisy data.
-There are different approaches to model noise-robustness by adapting the loss function, such as a noise adaption after the loss calculation \citep{patrini2017making}, or cross-entropy and the mean absolute error generalization \citep{zhang2018generalized}.
-Alternatively, a special noise layer in a neural network could be used \citep{sukhbaatar2015training}.
-Many approaches are based on noise assumptions, such as on the assumption of symmetric label noise \citep{vanrooyen2015learning}.
+A common idea to mitigate single noisy labels is to build an architecture which accounts for noisy data.
+There are different approaches that model noise-robustness by adapting the loss function~\cite{patrini2017making}.
+Examples include a generalization of cross-entropy and the mean absolute error ~\cite{zhang2018generalized} or the addition of a special noise layer to a neural network~\cite{sukhbaatar2015training}.
+Many approaches are based on noise assumptions, such as on the assumption of symmetric label noise~\cite{vanrooyen2015learning}.
 Another approach aims at finding and removing wrongly labeled samples from the training procedure.
-Recently, the confidence learning framework CleanLab was introduced \citep{northcutt2021confident}, which is based on the intuition that low-confidence predictions are more likely to be labeled wrongly.
-Note that most of these methods were built with the assumption that there is one label corresponding to each instance while Knodle is makes use several weak signals per instance.
+An example in this domain is given by the confidence learning framework \textit{CleanLab}, which is based on the intuition that low-confidence predictions in cross-validation are more likely to be labeled wrongly~\cite{northcutt2021confident}.
+Note that most of these methods were built with the assumption that there is one label corresponding to each instance, while \knodle{} makes use of several weak signals per instance.